MERNCraft/Nail-It/docs/md/12-require-and-modules.md

 console.log("player:", player)
 ```

 You've seen that `readlineSync` somehow allows you to type a letter in the Terminal, and then JavaScript knows if that letter was a `Y` or not.
 But where does `readlineSync` get all this power from?
 And how could you have guessed to use `.keyInYN()` to make this happen?
+(Actually, I've already given you a link 😈)

 ## `require()` - a global function